 Under this alternative, a number of additions and changes in use of various facilities are proposed.
 The New Barn, currently used for park housing, would be expanded for use as a visitor orientation facility.
+The Old

-The Old Orchard garage, the current maintenance facility, would also be adaptively reused as park housing.
+Orchard garage, the current maintenance facility, would also be adaptively reused as park housing.
 A new curatorial storage facility and an educational program space would be constructed.

-Under this alternative, certain features would be removed and would no longer require maintenance, including the 1950s visitor contact station, the Gray Cottage garage, and the approximately one-third of an acre segment of the Old Orchard service road.
+Under this alternative, certain features would be removed and would no longer require maintenance, including the 1950s visitor contact station and the Gray Cottage garage.